 Click below to view the Method Summary:

 Flash point tests are commonly performed for publication on Safety Data Sheets (SDS).
-This test is performed in a closed or open container that is heated slowly.
+This test is performed in a closed container that is heated slowly.
 An ignition source is held close to the top of the sample and the technician watches for evidence of a flash as the sample temperature increases.
-For closed containers, the technician periodically opens a shutter on the top of the container to allow vapor to contact the flame.
+The container is periodically opened to allow vapor to contact the flame.
 When a flash is observed, the technician records the temperature of the fluid and that value is reported.
 We offer testing in Pensky Martens (ASTM D93) and Tag Closed Cup (ASTM D56) flash point testers.